OPPORTUNITIES, DISCOVERY and PERSONA

 Once your organization has its their Vision, Strategy, and Metrics ready, you must start looking into the granular level of Product Management – Opportunities, Personas, User Journey Mapping, and Roadmap.

-Product Opportunity & Discovery – The prioritization of opportunities is critical, and it is merely a way of creating a hierarchy of the most essential opportunities to determine if solving the specific problem is aligned with the direction of your organization.
+Product Opportunity & Discovery – The prioritization of product opportunities is critical, and it is merely a way of creating a hierarchy of the most essential opportunities to determine if solving the specific problem is aligned with the direction of your organization.
 Personally, I love this is phase because this where product manager can make a huge impact.
 During this phase there are a lot of assumptions made by the product team.
-Conducting background research and having a hypothesis driven approach has always worked well for me in the beginning of discovery for any opportunity.
+Conducting background research and having a hypothesis driven approach has always worked well for me in the beginning of discovery for any product opportunity.
 It allows me to have a baseline understanding and frame my discovery in a way where I am maximizing my time.
 I must validate whether this opportunity is a legitimate problem, how high of priority is it and does it align with our business goals.

 Before we can talk about validation it is important that we talk about learning and the speed in which we learn during the discovery phase.
 Learning velocity is critical to any discovery and that is why I encourage teams to formulate a hypothesis and conduct background research before engaging clients or key business stakeholders.
 This can save a lot of time when validating the problem and ideating on the solution.
 Some of the background research I have done in the past is to look at user metrics for existing products and for non-existing products focus on industry and market data then dive into the user journey map.
 I would even look at what the competitors are doing (a side note: sometimes clients turn to competitors not because they have the right solution but because their product addresses a critical pain point).
 I wouldn’t spend too much time in this area initially, but having a good understanding helps prior to conversations with clients.